 From opulent castles and medieval villages to rolling vineyards and volcanic islands, we explore some of the best places to visit in Portugal.

-One of the oldest countries in Europe, Portugal boasts a complex history alongside dramatic landscapes, stunning beaches, and exquisite cuisine.
+One of the oldest countries in Europe, Portugal boasts a complex history alongside dramatic landscapes, stunning beaches, fascinating museums, and exquisite cuisine.
 But it has some surprises, too; natural springs, a village built from boulders, and a chapel made of human skeletons, to name a few.
 So if you happen to find yourself in this vibrant country, here are some of the best places to visit.

-1. Hit the waves in the Algarve
+1. The beaches in the Algarve

 Located in the south of Portugal, the Algarve region is home to more than 100 spectacular beaches scattered along 155km of golden coastline.
 Unsurprisingly, this is one of the best places to visit in Portugal if you are looking to hit the waves.
 The country’s best-known surf spot, Praia do Amado, on the Costa Vicentina, regularly hosts international bodyboarding and surfing competitions.
 The dramatic sand dunes, cliffs, and rock pools also make this a popular destination with families during low tide.